Matthias Steiner: Early and personal life

 His father, Friedrich Steiner, a 20-time IWF-Masters World Weightlifting Champion, also ranks first on the IWF 2008 Hall of Fame Survey of Leading Master Lifters.

 Steiner suffers from Type-1 diabetes, diagnosed at his 18th birthday.

-Before the diagnosis, the first symptom was an intense thirst, then he lost appetite, and 5 kg of bodyweight within three months.
+Before the diagnosis, the first symptom was an intense thirst, then he lost his appetite, and 5 kg of bodyweight within three months.
 He went to the doctor when his sight deteriorated.

 In 2004, a German woman from Zwickau in Saxony had watched Steiner participating in weightlifting contests on TV.
 She kept asking the Eurosport commentators for his email address, until they gave it to her.
 She contacted Steiner, and he agreed to meet her in Lower Austria.
 They married shortly thereafter and hence he moved to Germany, where he then applied for German citizenship.